Each student majoring in Environmental Science will complete:

 Studies the methods and principles employed in deciphering the geologic history of the earth and the development of life.
 Emphasis is upon the geological evolution of the North American continent and the main features of the fossil record.
 Laboratory and field trips.

-A calculus-based presentation of kinematics, mechanics and thermodynamics in the first semester, followed by sound, light and electromagnetism in the second semester.
-3 hours of lecture, 1 hour of recitation, and 2 hours of laboratory.
+Is for science and engineering majors: a calculus-based presentation of kinematics, mechanics, and thermodynamics in the first semester.
+Three hours of lecture and two hours of laboratory.

 EVSC 121, Environmental Issues

-Presentation and discussion of selected topics of importance in environmental science.
-This course, team-taught by the environmental science faculty, permits students to explore this broad field through general readings and discussion.
+Involves presentation and discussion of selected topics of importance in environmental science.
+This course, permits students to explore this broad field through general readings and discussion.

 EVSC 421, Topics in Environmental Science

-Prerequisite: Environmental Science major core completed or prior approval of internship
+Prerequisite: Environmental science major core completed or consent of major advisor.

-A seminar course, team-taught by the Environmental Science faculty, explores in detail, through reading and discussion of recently published reports and topics in the field.
-Environmental Science majors must take the course for a least one credit.
+Is a seminar course, which explores in detail, through reading and discussion recently published reports and topics in the field.
+Environmental Science majors must take the course for at least one credit.
 May be taken for additional credit.

 EVSC 422, Advanced Internship in Environmental Science